sato3238/pot-sdk-doc/Main_Coding_Windows10.md

 * `description` : This attribute is the description of this plugin.

 > * This `ModuleContext` class is defined at `alabs.common` library.
 > * This `ModuleContext` class is enherited from `ArgumentParser` from [argparse](https://docs.python.org/3.7/library/argparse.html) Python Standard Library.
-This is because our plugin idea started from that [CLI](https://en.wikipedia.org/wiki/Command-line_interface) parameters can be regarded as corresponding user input interface.
+This is because our plugin has been designed with the fundamentals of [CLI](https://en.wikipedia.org/wiki/Command-line_interface) parameters can be regarded as corresponding user input interface.
 Let us explain more detail at `input design`.

 Next table is for the value of `group`:
 Value | Category